TeslaNeuro/AuraML/README.md

 ## How to Get Involved

-This project is in the early stages of development, and contributions are welcome!
-Here’s how you can help:
+This project is in the early stages of its development, and contributions are welcome!

-Suggest ideas or improvements by opening an issue.
+Suggest ideas or improvements via Email.

-Contribute to the codebase by submitting a pull request.

 Share insights or examples for hardware and software integration.

 ## Acknowledgments

 This project is inspired by the potential of combining machine learning with embedded systems to create smarter, more responsive environments.
-Thanks to the open-source community for tools and inspiration.
+Thanks to the open-source community and researchers within the field for tools and inspiration.